jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 #### Form: Linking to Glyphs

-Launches the search for the best  Glyph, just a form "Relation between Cells and Glyphs" in the webpage  "Document", but only fot the current Cell.
+Launches the search for the best  Glyph, just a form "Relation between Cells and Glyphs" in the webpage  "Document", but only for the current Cell.

 # After the Conversion